afnog/sse/virtualization/ganeti-exercise.md

 Then tell it to reboot and watch it come back up.
 Check that you can access the internet from the guest.
 You should also be able to access the guest from your host computer, and hopefully from the local network too, using its IP address (assigned by DHCP).

+### Add a second Node

+We want to create a replicating Instance (virtual machine) with high availability, so we need a second Node to host the backup copy of this Instance.

+Create a new virtual machine and configure it using the same instructions as above, up to the point of creating a cluster, but don't create a new cluster.
+Use a different hostname, for example `ganeti2.pcXX.sse.ws.afnog.org`, which must also be listed in `/etc/hosts`.
+The `/etc/hosts` file should be exactly the same on both hosts.

+Enable remote root logins by SSH on the new server, by editing `/etc/ssh/sshd_config` and changing the `PermitRootLogin` setting to `yes`.
+Restart the `ssh` service.

+Now add this node to the existing cluster, by running the following command on a node already in the cluster (ganeti1):

+	sudo gnt-node add ganeti2.pcXX.sse.ws.afnog.org

+This will prompt you to login as root to the new node (ganeti2) and will forcibly add it to the cluster.
+Do not do this to a node which is already in a cluster, as it will probably result in data loss!

+Verify the cluster again:

+	sudo gnt-cluster verify

+### Test HA with DRBD replication

+We can now use the same `burnin` command with a different storage type, `drbd`, which will create an instance that replicates its data to another node:

+	sudo /usr/lib/ganeti/tools/burnin -o debootstrap+default -t drbd --disk-size 1G --mem-size=600 burnin.example.com -vv

 ### Enable Remote API